qwertie/home/misc/Atlas-Shrugged-summary.md

 ### Part 1, Chapter 4

 Dagny walks home past vacuous pop-culture advertisements on a run-down street, to her well-furnished apartment near the top of a skyscraper, and listens once again to Richard Halley, who had retired suddenly after his first successful opera.
-She accidently sees and reads a newspaper article about her former friend Francisco, and one Mrs. Vail, who tells a tale of their affair.
+She accidently sees and reads a newspaper article about her former friend Francisco d'Anconia, and one Mrs. Vail, who tells a tale of their affair.

 There had been many rumors that Mexico would nationalize the new rail line, rumors which Jim angrily ignored until the day it happened, at which point he immediately claimed to have forseen it and took credit for Dagny's service reductions.